vcchandni-cpu/Dealscout/README.md

 Example Use Cases

-Evaluating e-commerce discounts and flash sales
+Evaluating e-commerce discounts and one click redirection to the required e-commerce store

 Comparing competing offers for the same product